-For centuries, Pakistan’s agriculture which is the backbone of the economy is heavily dependent on the availability of irrigation water, estimated to be responsible for 25 % of the productivity of any crop.
-However, over six decades, Pakistan has become a water-abundant to water-scarce country.
+For centuries, Pakistan’s agriculture, which is the backbone of the economy, has been heavily dependent on the availability of irrigation water, which is estimated to be responsible for 25 % of the productivity of any crop.
+However, over the past six decades, Pakistan has gone from a water-abundant to a water-scarce country.

 This article analyses Pakistan’s water crisis from different perspectives and suggests that we must frame a comprehensive water policy that reflects its priorities of growth and development.

-Water is the lifeline of the political economy of Pakistan, an agricultural economy with 70% population depending on agriculture, directly or indirectly.
-According to a recent IMF report, Pakistan has the world’s fourth-highest rate of water use while in terms of water intensity rate — the cubic meters amount of water used per unit of GDP, the country ranks first in the world, showing the extent of its economy’s dependence on water.
+Water is the lifeline of the political economy of Pakistan, an agricultural economy with 70% of its population depending on agriculture, directly or indirectly.
+According to a recent IMF report, Pakistan has the world’s fourth-highest rate of water use, while in terms of water intensity rate — the cubic meter amount of water used per unit of GDP, the country ranks first in the world, showing the extent of its economy’s dependence on water.

-However, over six decades Pakistan has not only become a water-scarce country but also facing some daunting challenges resulting from this water scarcity.
-More than water availability, it is the mismanagement of water resources, compounded by a growing population, rapid urbanisation, storage deficit, and climate change which is responsible for this crisis.
-Bad agriculture choices, flood irrigation, a lack of hybrid seeding, and poor water management including a lack of an adequate mechanism to harvest rain-water/flash floods and a proper system to stop evaporation and pilferage, are putting a heavy burden on water resources.
+However, over the past six decades, Pakistan has not only become a water-scarce country but has also faced some daunting challenges resulting from this scarcity.
+More than water availability, it is the mismanagement of water resources, compounded by a growing population, rapid urbanization, a storage deficit, and climate change, that is responsible for this crisis.
+Bad agriculture choices, flood irrigation, a lack of hybrid seeding, and poor water management including a lack of an adequate mechanism to harvest rainwater from flash floods and a proper system to stop evaporation and pilferage, are putting a heavy burden on water resources.

 A. Water Scarcity